andreyaugustynczik/Deadwood_distribution_Europe/README.md

 # Deadwood_distribution_Europe
 Repository containing the results of modelling deadwood stocks in European forests based on the ICP network deadwood survey.
 The datasets include current estimated potential deadwood amounts, as well as estimates based on future climate and management scenarios.
+Deadwood stocks are reported in m³/ha.